 Clearway Completes O‘ahu’s First Utility-Scale Solar + Storage Power Plant

-Mililani, Hawai‘i — Clearway Energy Group (Clearway), a national independent power producer and leading solar energy developer in Hawai’i, announced today that it completed construction and reached commercial operations at its Mililani Solar I plant.
+Mililani, HI — Clearway Energy Group (Clearway), a national independent power producer and leading solar energy developer in Hawai’i, announced today that it completed construction and reached commercial operations at its Mililani Solar I plant.
 This is Clearway’s fourth solar plant on O’ahu and the island’s first utility-scale solar and battery storage power plant, which is designed to provide clean energy to the grid even after the sun sets and further advance the state’s goal of 100% renewable energy by 2045.

-The 39-megawatt (MW) Mililani Solar power plant is paired with a 156 MWh battery storage system and includes over 123,000 photovoltaic panels, each measuring 6.5-feet tall and slightly more than three feet wide.
+The 39-megawatt (MW) Mililani Solar power plant is paired with a 156 MWh battery storage system and includes over 123,000 photovoltaic panels, each measuring 6.5 feet tall and slightly more than three feet wide.
 The panels are capable of shifting angles throughout the day to maximize generation.
 The solar power plant, located on 131 acres in Mililani Agricultural Park, will enhance grid reliability and provide grid services at a critical time with the decommissioning of the state’s last coal plant in September.

 “Renewable energy is critical to Hawai‘i to be more affordable and resilient,” said Governor David Ige.
 “We are a step closer to that goal today because of the Clearway team, which understood the urgency and stepped up to deliver their project ahead of schedule.”